silverslice/docx-template/README.md

-Easy tool for replacing words in docx documents
+Easy tool for replacing variables in docx documents
 ============================================================

 ## Install

 `composer require silverslice/docx-template`

-## Example of usage
+## Usage

+Place variables in your docx-document as {foo}.
+Then replace them with `replace` method.

 ```php